Law Career Guide: Salary and Degree Info

 Judges, Magistrate Judge, Magistrate

-Judges, Magistrates Judges, and Magistrates preside over court proceedings in federal, state, and local courts.
+Judges, Magistrate Judges, and Magistrates preside over court proceedings in federal, state, and local courts.
 Judges are magistrates who work with criminal and corporate law.
 Magistrates, on the other hand, preside over cases involving municipal law, pre-trial hearings, small claims cases, and misdemeanor trials.

-They deal with different circumstances, but they have similar duties.
-Primarily, they evaluate arguments and motions by opposing parties to see whether or not the case should proceed to trial.
 Because they make legal decisions based on the evidence presented, they must study case precedents, be aware of changes in these precedents, review facts related to the case on hand, and review other legal documents brought before them.

-Judges, magistrates judges, and magistrates decide cases by taking into account the facts of the case and the type of law that is relevant to it.
+Judges, magistrates, judges, and magistrates decide cases by taking into account the facts of the case and the type of law that is relevant to it.

 The position must be filled by practicing lawyers who either prosecute or defend a case.
 Depending on the jurisdiction, they are either appointed or elected to the position by popular vote.
 Judges who want a job in higher courts are either elected or appointed by governors or presidents.